mtov/engsoftmoderna/en/chapter2.md

 with XP practices.
 The client defines the stories and validate their implementation at the end of each iteration.
-These contracts also provide the flexibility for termination or renewal every few months, enabling clients to switch companies should they find the quality unsatisfactory.
+These contracts also provide the flexibility for termination or renewal every few months, enabling clients switch companies should they find the quality unsatisfactory.
 As usual in XP, the objective is to cultivate communication and feedback streams between client and outsourced companies, rather than compelling the latter to deliver a low-quality product just to fulfill the contract.